 Whole grain cereals – Whole grains are unrefined and do not contain bran or germ.
 They consist of important elements like B vitamins, folic acid and fibre, all of which protect against heart disease.
 In comparison, processed grains like those used to make white bread and pasta do not provide the same benefits as wholegrain cereals.

 Healthy protein – Meat, poultry, seafood, lentils, nuts, eggs and dried peas are good sources of protein, B vitamins, iron and vitamins and minerals.
-Milk and dairy products also contain protein, calcium, B vitamins riboflavin and niacin, and vitamins A and D. Low-fat or non-fat cheese, yoghurt and buttermilk should be used.
+Milk and dairy products also contain protein, calcium, B vitamins riboflavin and niacin, and vitamins A and D. Low-fat or non-fat cheese, yogurt and buttermilk should be used.
 Meats must be trimmed off of visible fat before cooking, and are better baked, broiled, roasted, steamed, boiled or microwaved rather than deep-fried.

 Fat – Research shows that above-normal levels of fat in the blood are closely linked to an increased risk of coronary artery disease and heart attack.
 The abnormal level of fat in blood is related to the kind of food eaten.
-A diet rich in saturated fats (found in animal fats, cheese) and trans fats (oils that have been hydrogenated to turn into semi-hard fats; used in cookies, cakes, fast food) causes build-up of cholesterol in the arteries.
+A diet rich in saturated fats (found in animal fats, cheese) and trans fats (oils that have been hydrogenated to turn into semi-hard fats; used in cookies, cakes, fast food) causes a build-up of cholesterol in the arteries.
 Cholesterol is a waxy, soft substance that can clog or block arteries.
 This puts an individual at risk for major heart problems like heart attack, stroke, etc.

-It is suggested that saturated fat intake must not exceed 10 per cent of total energy intake, and should be 7 per cent or less of total energy for those at risk of heart disease.
+It is suggested that saturated fat intake must not exceed 10 percent of total energy intake and should be 7 percent or less of total energy for those at risk of heart disease.